-Odd – and not quite as elegant as we’d suspect from Elegant Themes Conversely, the Divi Builder plugin is very elegant.
+Odd – and not quite as elegant as we’d suspect from Elegant Themes.
+Conversely, the Divi Builder plugin is very elegant.

-And there’s no rhyme or reason as to which options are found in the standard WordPress theme Customizer vs in Divi’s homespun options panel.
+There’s no rhyme or reason as to which options are found in the standard WordPress theme Customizer vs in Divi’s homespun options panel.

 It will confuse and befuddle Divi newcomers, and it will needlessly tax the brains of Divi regulars, on a daily basis.

 Do you change design option X here… or there?
 Like a ping-pong ball, your mind will bounce back and forth for the answer.
 And until the Divi theme options have become habitual and thus hardwired into your neuronal pathways, you’ll occasionally look for stuff in the wrong place.